davidlarrimore/openwebui-chat-analyzer/readme.md

 - Summaries are persisted in the `summary_128` field for each chat and surface throughout the Browse and Overview experiences.
 - Every dataset update (direct sync or file upload) queues the summarizer; progress is shown in the Load Data processing log with toast notifications.
+- **Incremental persistence**: Summaries are written to the database immediately after each batch is processed by Ollama, rather than waiting for all chats to complete.
+This means:
+  - Dataset metrics update instantly after data loads, before summaries begin generating
+  - Summaries become available progressively as each batch completes
+  - If the summarizer is interrupted, all previously completed batches are already saved
+  - The dashboard remains responsive during long summarization jobs
 - The summarizer picks salient utterances with `sentence-transformers/all-MiniLM-L6-v2`, then calls the bundled Ollama service (`OLLAMA_SUMMARY_MODEL`) with an automatic fallback to the Open WebUI completions endpoint at `OWUI_DIRECT_HOST`.
 - Rebuild summaries anytime from **Load Data → Admin Tools → Rerun summaries** or through the API (`POST /api/v1/summaries/rebuild` + `/summaries/status`).

 ## Dashboard Tour

-- **Load Data page**: View dataset stats, stream processing logs, Direct Connect to Open WebUI, upload exports (with optional `users.csv`), and access admin tools to reset or rerun summaries.
+- **Load Data page**: View dataset stats that update instantly after data loads, stream processing logs in real-time, Direct Connect to Open WebUI, upload exports (with optional `users.csv`), and access admin tools to reset or rerun summaries.
+Metrics display immediately even while summaries generate in the background.
 - **Overview metrics**: Totals and averages for chats, messages, per-role counts, file uploads, and approximate input/output token volumes (derived from character length).
 - **Model usage**: Horizontal bar chart plus quick stats for each model encountered across the filtered dataset.
 - **Filters**: Slice all visuals by Open WebUI user and model; filter changes reset pagination so the browse experience stays predictable.